-Many who live in rural areas are presented with two internet options, satellite or DSL, each with their own advantages and shortcomings.
+Many who live in rural areas are presented with two internet options, satellite or DSL, each with its own advantages and shortcomings.
 Satellite internet is often the faster option, but comes with high latency and the risk of signal loss during bad weather.
-DSL internet is typically slower than satellite in many areas, but does not have the same level of latency and reliability issues as satellite internet.
+DSL internet is typically slower than satellite in many areas but does not have the same level of latency and reliability issues as satellite internet.

 In an effort to leverage the advantages of both technologies while lessening their shortcomings, Viasat created a new add-on service that uses a satellite and DSL connection: Viasat Flex.